Bryan Stork: Professional career

-2014 NFL Draft

-Stork was selected by the New England Patriots in the fourth round of the 2014 NFL Draft.
+Stork was selected by the New England Patriots in the fourth round of the 2014 NFL draft.

-New England Patriots

 Stork signed his rookie contract on May 19, 2014.

-As a rookie, Stork started 11 regular season games for the Patriots, as well as the team's two playoff games; he missed the AFC Championship Game with an knee injury.
+As a rookie, Stork started 11 regular season games for the Patriots, as well as two of the team's three playoff games; he missed the AFC Championship game with an knee injury.
 On February 1, 2015, the Patriots won Super Bowl XLIX over the Seattle Seahawks.
 Stork became the fifth player ever to win a college national title and a Super Bowl in back to back years.

 Stork was placed on short-term injured reserve to start the 2015 season due to a concussion and a neck injury.
 He was activated on November 7, 2015, and the next day played guard and right tackle against the Washington Redskins due to a spate of injuries on the Patriots' offensive line.

 On August 24, 2016, Stork was traded to the Washington Redskins in exchange for a conditional 7th round pick in 2017.
 On August 29, before the trade was finalized, Stork failed his physical examination with the Redskins, which voided the trade.
 Stork was released by the Patriots later that day.

 On March 21, 2017, Stork announced his retirement from the NFL after not playing in 2016 after suffering multiple concussions during his two seasons in the league.

 Coaching career

-Stork was an Offensive Graduate Assistant at Southern Miss Golden Eagles football for the 2017 and 2018 seasons.
-Since 2019 Stork has been the Tight Ends Coach at East Tennessee State University.
-After the 2021 SoCon Championship season concluded at ETSU, in early March 2022, Bryan Stork was hired as the Offensive Line Coach at University of the Cumberlands in Williamsburg, Kentucky.
+Stork was an offensive graduate assistant at Southern Miss Golden Eagles football for the 2017 and 2018 seasons.
+Since 2019, Stork has been the tight ends coach at East Tennessee State University (ETSU).
+After the 2021 SoCon Championship season concluded at ETSU, in early March 2022, Stork was hired as the Offensive line coach at University of the Cumberlands in Williamsburg, Kentucky.